deisner/CS1156x/README.md

 http://www.csie.ntu.edu.tw/~cjlin/libsvm/

-In particular, the svmtrain() function is *not* MATLAB's version of this function.
+In particular, the `svmtrain()` function used in the solutions is *not* MATLAB's version of this function.